 Yes, India is conservative.
 However, there are so many different style icons and types of fashion here just like anywhere else.
 Not all popular styles keep the woman covered up as you would imagine as a traditional dress in India.

 Some saris cover everything up nice and neat while some let it hang out.
 Some are super sexy, and some more conservative.

 You might see the lower half of a bunch of women’s boobs.
 Truly.
 In Rajasthan, I saw plenty.
 I’ve been told it’s just normal to air out and keep cool.
-And no, it’s not the hot woman who does it; it’s their great grandmas.
+And no, it’s not the young women who do it; it’s their great grandmas.
 No one stared or thought it was strange.

 You’re definitely going to see some big ol’ round bellies sticking out from saris, as well as open backs due to tiny blouses under the sari.
 The wrap part of the sari actually shows off quite a lot.
 I mean, have you seen a Bollywood film?

-The younger (and sometimes more privileged) kids here in India are the ones dressing more “westernized” but it’s not because of Bollywood, it’s because of Hollywood, Victoria’s Secret models, and Vogue India showing ads of westernized fashion.
+Definitely not!
+The younger (and sometimes more privileged) kids here in India are the ones dressing more “westernized.
+It’s not because of Bollywood either.
+It’s Hollywood, Victoria’s Secret models, and Vogue India showing ads of westernized fashion.
 It was bound to happen as Western life has become intriguing to India’s young women.
-Lots of more wealthy kids go abroad for university, so they obviously are blended lifestyles.
+Lots of more wealthy kids go abroad for university, so they obviously blend their lifestyles.

 As a westerner, you have a fine line to straddle.
-You don’t want to dress like a “backpacker” with cargo pants, or a tourist in Ali Baba pants (although let’s be real, they are awesome and I totally did a few years ago), or dress in a way that would offend.
-You also may not necessarily want to “play dress up” in full on Indian clothes, or you might – which is fine, too.
+You don’t want to dress like a “backpacker” with cargo pants or a stereotypical Ali Baba pants (although let’s be real, they are awesome and I totally did a few years ago).

-I can say my first night out in Mumbai when I put on a past-the-knee skirt, t-shirt, and Chaco’s, and the other Indian girls put on high heels and short tight dresses, I sighed thinking, “Crap, I did NOT pack right for this trip”.
+On my first night out in Mumbai, I put on a past-the-knee skirt, a t-shirt, and Chacos.
+Meanwhile, the other Indian girls put on high heels and short tight dresses!
+I sighed thinking, “Crap, I did NOT pack right for this trip”.